vicenteherrera/starter-python/README.md

 You should choose to commit the `.python-version` file to your project insted of ignoring it, contrary to what the default `.gitignore` file created by GitHub does.

-## Using Virtual Environments
+## Using Virtual Environments and pip

 Virtual Environments is the basic way of isolating Python dependencies you install with `pip` for a specific folder in a project, so you don't have to globally install them for the whole machine, which could cause conflict between projects that require different versions of the same library.

-It lacks several features to completely create a **reproducible environment**, so we encoure you to use **Poetry** and the other tools referenced here.
-These are the basic steps to use it anyway.

-If you are using a specific Python version installed with `pyenv`, remember to activate that before creating or activating the virtual environment.
+It lacks an importnat features to completely create a **reproducible environment**, because even if you use `pip freeze` to generate a list of your installed packages including their specific version, versions for transitive dependencies are not recorded (those packages that are pedendencies from the ones you installed).
+So when you later reinstall the packages you may end up with difference source for those transitive dependencies.

+That's why we encoure you to use **Poetry** to manage both _virtual environments_ and track _dependencies_.

+Anyways here are the basics on how to use _virtual environments_.
+Make sure you activate the right Python version with `pyenv` before you create the virtual environment, so it's included in it:

 ```bash
 # Update pip